 Grandad Hemmingsen’s Maiden Aunts and The Skovdrivers of Hattfjelldal Parish.

-A sigh escaped two maiden sisters long ago that echoes still: Elen and Anne Marie Hemmingsdatter of Groli Farm; Great-granddad Ole Hemmingsen’s dear sisters.1 They had shared a partner, albeit several years apart.2 To each, came a child.
+A sigh wafted between two maiden sisters long ago that echoes still: Elen and Anne Marie Hemmingsdatter of Groli Farm; Great-granddad Ole Hemmingsen’s sisters.1 They had shared a partner, albeit several years apart.2 To each, came a child.
 He was a skovdriver, their Gustav Henriksen.
 Skovdrivers came out of nowhere, and soon, they were gone.

 The Church Book for Elen’s otherwise blessed event was not hopeful that she would marry and that for Anne Marie said Gustav had abandoned Hattfjelldal Parish.
 In truth, it looked as if their father, Hemming Paulsen, had run him out of town, but that is conjecture.